Vehicle Insurance: What You Need to Know

 If you have an accident while abroad:

-- Contact the police, but do not accept responsibility or sign any documents.
+1. Contact the police, but do not accept responsibility or sign any documents.

-- You should report the accident within two weeks of the incident.
+3. You should report the accident within two weeks of the incident.

 Frequently Asked Questions:

-What happens if I don’t inform my insurance about previous car accidents?
+What happens if I don’t inform my Insurance about previous car accidents?

+What happens if you don’t inform your Insurance about previous car accidents?
 Your insurance provider may check databases to cross-reference any undisclosed accidents.
-Failing to inform them can affect your coverage and premium.
+Failing to inform them can affect your coverage and premium, potentially leading to a loss of trust and increased costs.

 Do non-fault claims need to be declared?